 Accounts receivable: Accounts receivable consist primarily of NMLS processing fees for system transactions pending final processing by the bank, education course and credit banking fees, and registration fees for user training courses.
 Accounts receivable are presented at the net amount due to SRR (i.e., gross amount less allowance, if any).
-SSR adopted Accounting Standards Codification (ASC) Topic 326, Financial Instruments-Credit Losses, as of January 1, 2023, with the cumulative-effect transition method with the required prospective approach.
-There was no significant impact of this adoption as of January 1, 2023.
 The measurement of expected credit losses under the current expected credit loss (CECL) methodology is applicable to financial assets measured at amortized cost, which include billed and unbilled receivables as well as contract assets.
 An allowance for credit losses under the CECL methodology is determined using the loss-rate approach and measured on a collective (pool) basis when similar risk characteristics exist.
 Where financial instruments do not share risk characteristics, they are evaluated on an individual basis.
 The CECL allowance is based on relevant available information from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
-Management recorded an allowance of \$874 at December 31, 2023.
+Management recorded an allowance of \$874 at December 31, 2024 and 2023.